benashford/rs-transducers/README.md

 `replace` - takes a `HashMap<T, T>` (where `T` must implement `Clone`) and returns a `ReplaceTransducer` which will replace each instance of a given key with a clone of the corresponding value.

+`interpose` - takes a cloneable value `T` and returns a transducer which, when applied, interposes that value with each value that goes through the reducing function.

 TODO - other transducers, at a minimum implement all those that Clojure does.
-Specifically TODO are: `interpose`, `dedupe`, `random-sample`.
+Specifically TODO are: `dedupe`, `random-sample`.

 ### Implementing transducers